tel/rho/README.md

 ```
 signature Boolean {
+  /*
+    a single type named This may be defined.
+It has special properties:
+      - using the module name M in type context is sugar for M.This
+      - Modular type-classes dispatch off of the This value
+  */
-  type T
+  type This

   val true : Branch T
   val false : Branch T

-  val cata : T -> a -> a -> a
+  val cata : a -> a -> (T -> a)
 }

 module Boolean : Boolean {
   sym True False

-  type T = +(True, False)
+  type This = +(True, False)

   val True = prism 'True
   val False = prism 'False

-  -- This is possible because True and False are defined as Prisms.
+  // This is possible because True and False are defined as Prisms.
-  val cata t thn els = case cata of
+  val cata thn els this = case cata of
     True -> thn
     False -> els
 }

 signature Point {
-  type T
+  type This

   val mk : Double -> Double -> t